How to watch Joe Wicks PE lesson for kids live every day at 9am

 The online lessons are suitable for children of all ages

-Superstar fitness coach Joe Wicks will host live PE lessons over YouTube for children at home during the coronavirus outbreak.
+Superstar fitness coach Joe Wicks os hosting live PE lessons over YouTube for children at home during the coronavirus outbreak.

 The classes are specifically designed for children, from little kids right up to secondary school age, although adults can join in as well if they like.

-The 30-minute sessions called PE with Joe will be streamed live on Wicks’ YouTube channel at 9am every weekday morning, and will not require any specialist equipment or large amounts of space.
+The 30-minute sessions called PE with Joe are streamed live on Wicks’ YouTube channel at 9am every weekday morning, and will not require any specialist equipment or large amounts of space.

-The first class will be held on Monday 23rd March, as announced in this video by Wicks which was posted to his channel last week:
+The first class was held on Monday 23rd March, as announced in this video by Wicks which was posted to his channel last week:

 Wicks has become a big name in fitness and healthy eating in recent years, with his Lean in 15 cookery books becoming national bestsellers.